napari/docs/docs/tutorials/fundamentals/viewer.md

-### New Layer buttons
+### Create Layer buttons

 New `Points`, `Shapes`, and `Labels` layers can be added to the viewer using the layer buttons between the layer controls and layer list.
 These correspond to the following calls:

 ```python
 import napari